National Defibrillator Network

 What is the National Defibrillator Network?

 The National Defibrillator Network (NDN) will link the ambulance services with the public in a bid to help save more lives from out-of- hospital cardiac arrest (OHCA).
-This is currently under development and will launch in early 2019.
+This is currently under development and we are aiming for launch in the summer of 2019.

 Through a network of defibrillators, those having a cardiac arrest, bystanders and ambulance services will all be better connected.
 Locating the nearest defibrillator and administering this alongside CPR can double a person’s chance of surviving an OHCA.